 Before you head out the door this summer, make sure you grab the bug spray.
 According to the most recent survey from the Centers for Disease Control and Prevention (CDC), Pennsylvania leads the nation in confirmed Lyme disease cases.
-Of the 28,453 confirmed cases of Lyme disease diagnosed in 2015, 25 percent were in Pennsylvania.
+Of the more than 28,000 confirmed cases of Lyme disease diagnosed in 2018, 33 percent were in Pennsylvania.

-“Dehydration and heat-related illness are what comes to mind when most people think of summer illness,” says Andrew Ulichney, MD, primary care doctor at Paoli Hospital, part of Main Line Health.“But Lyme disease is a very serious concern and it’s important to be on the lookout for ticks whenever you’re spending time outdoors.”
+“Dehydration and heat-related illness are what comes to mind when most people think of summer illness,” says Andrew B. Ulichney, MD, primary care doctor at Main Line Health.“But Lyme disease is a very serious concern and it’s important to be on the lookout for ticks whenever you’re spending time outdoors.”

 So, before the next time you’re ready to head out the door to garden, hike or spend some time in the backyard, follow these tips to protect yourself and your family.